Pupil assessment

 The assessment paper is delivered in electronic format; however, families usually discuss the results with teachers.

 At the end of primary school, pupils receive a certification of the competences achieved.
-The certification of competences refers to the 'Student's profile’, included in the National guidelines for the curriculum' (Indicazioni nazionali per il curricolo), that describes the subject and citizenship-related competences each pupil is expected to hold at the end of the first cycle of education.
-The certification of competences must refer to the eight key competences for lifelong learning defined at European level (2006/962/EC) and should also consider important competences developed by pupils through non-formal and informal learning.
-Competences are evaluated through a four-level scale, each level described with explanatory indicators.
-Schools (teachers) draw up the certificate.
-The Ministry has provided schools with the model valid nationwide for the certification of competences (annex A to the DM 742/2017).
+The certification of competences refers to the 'Student's profile’, which is included in the National guidelines for the curriculum and describes the competences each pupil is expected to hold at the end of the first cycle of education.
+The certification also refers to the eight key competences for lifelong learning defined at European level (2006/962/EC) and takes into account any significant competences, also developed in non-formal and informal learning.
+Competences are evaluated through a four-level scale, each level defined by means of descriptive statements (D.Lgs.
+62/2017).
+Class teachers draw up the certificate at the final assessment at the end of fifth and last year of primary education and deliver it to the families and to the school of the next level of education.
+Pupils with certified disabilities may receive, if necessary, an explanatory note linking the description of the competences to the specific learning objectives of pupil's individualised educative plan.
+The Ministry of education and merit has provided the model of certificate valid nationwide (DM 14/2024, Annex A).

 Pupils do not receive a specific certification attesting the completion of primary school.
 Pupils receive the certification at completion of the first cycle of education, of which primary school is the first segment and which ends with the end of lower secondary school.